 The Department’s website provides web links to information on how to protect birds from window strikes.
 The Department also has copies of the “You can save birds from flying into windows!” brochure at its main office in the County Administration Center.

 The Department has also begun an effort to identify potential window strike areas amongst its County Parks’ buildings and Golf Course clubhouses and install “shadow hawk” window clings to minimize bird window strikes.
 While this program is in its infancy and is primarily focused on the buildings under the purview of the Department, it is desired to expand this program to all the other County buildings including the Administration Center and Justice Center.
 It is also anticipated that in the future, Ozaukee County would adopt a formal policy to endorse this program countywide for its facilities.
-The Department is currently working to raise funds to purchase the window clings that deter bird window strikes.
+The Department is currently working to raise funds to purchase more effective tape that deter bird window strikes.
 This effort will be one step towards minimizing the impact of County buildings on bird window strikes.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The Department continues to look for opportunities to take the lead in developing or becoming a partner in bird monitoring programs throughout Ozaukee County including the Riveredge Nature Center Christmas Bird Count, Great Backyard Bird Count and Swift Night Out.
-In addition to its continued monitoring involvement, the Department began two new monitoring efforts in 2016 that were continued in 2017.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.